tahirjadoon/2022-My-Social-Connect/README.md

 Projects
 ------------------------------------------------------
-Read "0001 Read Me - Basic Info - Setup.docx" for setting up and executing the projects in this repository.
+Read "Documents\0001 Project - Basic Info - Setup.docx" for setting up and executing the projects in this repository.